Natural England has begun to investigate how to improve coastal access along a 77 km stretch of the Dorset coast between Lulworth Cove and Highcliffe.

 Natural England is now visiting all the land on this stretch of coast that is likely to be affected by our proposals and discussing the options in detail with:

 relevant local and national organisations who have an interest in the stretch.

 After final discussions have been held with those who have a legal interest in the land, Natural England will begin refining and checking their proposals to improve access to this stretch of coast.
 This may start sooner for some sections of the stretch than others.

-The proposals will be finalised and then published in a report to the Secretary of State for the Environment, Food and Rural Affairs.
-This is expected to take place in autumn/winter 2017.
+The proposals will be finalised and then published in a report to the Secretary of State for Environment, Food and Rural Affairs.
+This is expected to take place in winter 2020.
 Once published, the report will be available on GOV.UK and advertised in the local press.

 Copies of the report will be placed in council offices and other appropriate locations in the local area for people to view.

 Natural England will contact affected owners and occupiers and the local and national organisations that must be notified by law, to make sure they’re aware that the report has been published.

 Once the report has been published, you’ll have 8 weeks to comment on the proposals.

 Anyone who wishes to comment will be able to make a representation on the report and owners or occupiers of affected land will be able to make an objection.

 The Secretary of State will consider all representations and objections before making a decision about approval of Natural England’s report.